Blackprint/blackprint.github.io/docs/Editor/API.md

 });
 ```

+If you want to try the code above, you can open your browser's devtools and enter it into the console.
+You will see an "error dialog" on this editor as `BPEditor` is exposed globally.
+If you're using TypeScript, you can also use `window.BPEditor` to fix the typecheck.

 ## Polyfill
 If you're implementing your own editor from Blackprint Sketch, you will need to copy and paste code below to `<head></head>` before loading any nodes modules.
 You can also customize it if needed.